Conserving Resources with LAIIER's Surface to Cloud Network

 A secondary benefit of many of our use cases is the reduction of the discharge of toxic materials into the environment.
 For use cases like hydrocarbon leak detection, we are directly mitigating the leak of dangerous materials into the environment.
 In our pest control use cases, we are providing an efficacious alternative to the use of toxic chemicals to control infestations.

-As look forward into our product roadmap we see additional functionalities like air, water, and chemical quality sensing which will directly relate to the monitoring and mitigation of toxic contamination.
+As look forward to our product roadmap we see additional functionalities like air, water, and chemical quality sensing which will directly relate to the monitoring and mitigation of toxic contamination.

 Our value propositions around the mitigation of toxic contamination

-To find out more about our sensor solutions and their applications in other industries, sign up for our monthly newsletter here.
+To find out more about our sensor solutions and their applications in other industries, sign up for our monthly newsletter.
 For more information on how we work with partners to develop scalable solutions.
 Contact us at firstname.lastname@example.org